26th March, 2020

 Your cloud accounting platform should have a setting that enables you to automatically send out overdue invoices.

-MYOB helps you get money in your pocket faster by automatically notifying your customers to pay their invoices.
+MYOB invoicing software helps you get money in your pocket faster by automatically notifying your customers to pay their invoices.
 You can also set up unpaid invoice summaries to send your customers a monthly summary of unpaid invoices.

 Small businesses can spend this time conducting a financial audit of their business.